 For example, if you’re starting a restaurant, you don’t want to create forecasts for each item on the menu.
 Instead, you should focus on broader categories like lunch, dinner, and drinks.
 If you’re starting a clothing shop, forecast the key categories of clothing that you sell, like outerwear, casual wear, and so on.

-You’ll probably want to end up with three to 10 categories for the types of sales that you do.
-More than 10 is going to be a lot of work to forecast and fewer than three probably means that you haven’t divided things up quite enough.
+You’ll probably want between three to ten categories covering the types of sales that you do.
+More than ten is going to be a lot of work to forecast and fewer than three probably means that you haven’t divided things up quite enough.

 You really can’t get this wrong.
 After all, it’s just forecasting and you can always come back and adjust your categories later.
 Just pick a few to get started and move on.

 Top-down vs bottom-up — which forecasting model is best?